-Do not pick up hitchhikers.
+Do not pick up unfamiliar people.

-Keep your doors locked; be alert at traffic stops.
+Keep your doors locked; be alert when traffic slows or stops.

-Do not lower windows for strangers; demand credentials.
+Do not lower windows for unfamiliar people, demand credentials.

-If stalled, ask for aid through a cracked window; remain in your vehicle; travel on well-lit streets.
+If your vehicle is disabled, ask for aid through a cracked window if someone stops to offer help, remain in your vehicle; travel on well-lit streets.